The party of three

 into these mountains.
 I’ve had more than one nasty brush with the blighters

-“I have heard they are descended form men who ventured
+“I have heard they are descended form

-and ate one another’s carcasses.” said Zara.
+fell upon themselves and ate one another’s carcasses.” said Zara.
 “Then

 the gods cursed them to dwell forever in this land, always preying on whatever

 travel strays among their midst.”